 Created By: ODHS

-Continue walking back to the Market Place and pause at Berrill's Court (Point of Interest No. 6).
-Berrill’s Court (next to the Chemist’s shop – No 14 Market Place) where many of the lacemakers lived in small thatched cottages
+Continue walking back to the Market Place and pause again at Berrill's Court (Point of Interest Number 6), where many of the lace makers lived in small thatched cottages.
+(The entrance to Berrill’s Court is next to the Chemist’s shop at Number 14 Market Place.)

 This point of interest is part of the tour: A Lace Trail around Olney (Revised August 2018) - Copy